- Fast Facts

 The 'good years', of which there have been many, more than make up for the occasional 'bad year'.
 As a member, you join us in sharing that risk.

-This is the fifteenth season we've offered a Fruit Share!
+This is the seventeenth season we've offered a Fruit Share!

 The Fruit Share was started in 2003 to supply members with some of the finest and most unique varieties grown here at North Star Orchard.